 As a girl, sometime prior to 1881, Minnie and her parents and siblings migrated westward to Central Illinois.
 They settled in the town of Weldon near Clinton, DeWitt County.

 Minnie first married Otis Willard Way (Jan.
 20, 1869-1931).
-He was a native of Rutland or Kane County, IL, and the son of Virgil Gilman and Sarah Dorcas (Proctor) Way.
-He relocated with his parents to Gibson City in 1883.
+He was a native of Rutland or Kane County, IL, the son of Virgil Gilman and Sarah Dorcas (Proctor) Way, who had relocated with to Gibson City in 1883.

 They established a residence in Texas, in Beaumont, Jefferson County, the heart of oil refining country along the Gulf Coast.